Altering a Sleeve to 3/4 Length

 Tip: Be sure to keep only one edge of the sleeve under the pressure foot at any given time.
 This is easy to do if you open the sleeve with the attached cuff under the pressure foot.
 As you sew, gently work the free part of the sleeve with your hands.
 This will keep the sleeve from getting bunched under the pressure foot and causing you to sew your sleeve shut.

-For hand sewers: A back stitch works well to secure this type of seam, or at least a running stitch with a back stitch every three or four stiches.
+For hand sewers: A back stitch works well to secure this type of seam, or at least a running stitch with a back stitch every three or four stitches.
 Raw edges can be gone over with a small cross stitch or an overcast stitch.

 Trim loose threads off the completed edge.
 Take care not to cut your stitching!